carlshan/intro_to_machine_learning/lessons/Reinforcement_Learning/RL_Tutorial.md

 *Source: https://keon.io/deep-q-learning*

+However this cart isn't moving!
+That's because we haven't taken any actions in the game yet.
+That's what we're about to do.

+### Taking Random Actions
-Now let's get build up an increasingly sophisticated method of playing this game.
+Let's get build up an increasingly sophisticated method of playing this game.

+To start off with, we're going to do something that's pretty unintelligent but it'll be a starting point.
+We're going to take random steps in the left or right direction.

 Modify the code in your file to the following: